thesofproject/sof/tools/rimage/README.md

 Github has very good support for submodules and will display your SOF TEST pull request better than what the git command line can show.
-For instance Github will list your rimage changes directly in the SOF Pull Request.
+For instance Github will list your tomlc99 changes directly in the SOF Pull Request.
 So if something looks unexpected on Github then it means you did something wrong.
 Stop immediately (except for switching to draft if you forgot) and ask the closest git guru for help.

-Search for "Submodule" in the build logs and make sure the last of your new rimage commits has been checked out.
+Search for "Submodule" in the build logs and make sure the last of your new tomlc99 commits has been checked out.

-Iterate and force-push your rimage branch and your SOF TEST pull request until all the SOF tests pass.
-Then you can submit your rimage pull request as usual.
-In the comments section of the rimage pull request, point at your test results on the SOF side to impress the rimage reviewers and get your rimage changes merged faster.
+Iterate and force-push your tomlc99 branch and your SOF TEST pull request until all the SOF tests pass.
+Then you can submit your tomlc99 pull request as usual.
+In the comments section of the tomlc99 pull request, point at your test results on the SOF side to impress the tomlc99 reviewers and get your tomlc99 changes merged faster.

-Finally, after your rimage changes have been merged, you can if you want submit one final SOF pull request that points to the final rimage SHA.
-Or, if your rimage change is not urgently needed, you can just wait for someone else to do it later.
-If you do it, copy the rimage git log --oneline in the SOF commit message.
-Find some good (and less good) rimage commit message examples at https://github.com/thesofproject/sof/commits/main/rimage
+Finally, after your tomlc99 changes have been merged, you can if you want submit one final SOF pull request that points to the final tomlc99 SHA.
+Or, if your tomlc99 change is not urgently needed, you can just wait for someone else to do it later.
+If you do it, copy the tomlc99 git log --oneline in the SOF commit message.
+Find some good (and less good) commit message examples for submodule updates at https://github.com/thesofproject/sof/commits/main/rimage